Jeff Jarrett: WWF Intercontinental Champion (1995–1996)

-At the Royal Rumble in Tampa, Florida, Jarrett defeated Razor Ramon to win the Intercontinental Championship.
+At the 1995 Royal Rumble in Tampa, Florida, Jarrett defeated Razor Ramon to win the WWF Intercontinental Championship thanks to interference by his assistant, The Roadie.
 In an effort to become a dual champion, Jarrett challenged Diesel for the WWF World Heavyweight Championship in the main event of the February 20 episode of Raw, but lost the match.
 Razor Ramon received a rematch at WrestleMania XI which Jarrett lost by disqualification, but retained the Intercontinental Championship.
-Jarrett was then joined by The Roadie, with the duo losing to Razor Ramon in a handicap match at In Your House 1.
+Jarrett and The Roadie lost as a duo to Razor Ramon in a handicap match at In Your House 1.
 On April 26, 1995, the Intercontinental Championship was declared vacant after a controversial ending to a match between Jarrett and Bob Holly.
 They had a rematch later that evening where Jarrett reclaimed the title.
 On May 19, Razor Ramon regained the title from Jarrett in Montreal, Quebec, but Jarrett won it back two nights later in Trois-Rivières, Quebec, making him a three-time Intercontinental Champion.

 At In Your House 2: The Lumberjacks on July 23, 1995, Jarrett performed the song "With My Baby Tonight".
 Later that evening, Jarrett lost the Intercontinental Championship to Shawn Michaels.
 Following the event, Jarrett left the WWF for five months and returned to the USWA.
 Jarrett returned to the WWF at In Your House 5 on December 17, 1995, feuding with Ahmed Johnson.
 Jarrett lost to Johnson by disqualification at the 1996 Royal Rumble and left the WWF shortly thereafter due to a contract dispute.
 Later that year, The Roadie revealed that he had in fact sung "With My Baby Tonight" and that Jarrett had been lip synching.

+United States Wrestling Association (1996)

+After leaving the WWF in January 1996, Jarrett returned to the United States Wrestling Association in Memphis.
+He won the USWA Unified World Heavyweight Championship for the third time defeating Jerry Lawler on April 20.
+He dropped the title back to Lawler in August and left the USWA before the promotion folded in November 1997.

 World Championship Wrestling (1996–1997)

 In October 1996, Jarrett was hired by World Championship Wrestling (WCW), signing a one-year contract.
 Upon debuting in WCW, Jarrett became a "free agent" in the rivalry between The Four Horsemen and the New World Order (nWo).
 After defeating Chris Benoit at Starrcade, and Steve McMichael, both by cheating when the referee was distracted, Jarrett was reluctantly inducted into the Four Horsemen.
-On June 9, 1997, Jarrett defeated Dean Malenko to win the United States Heavyweight Championship.
+On June 9, 1997, Jarrett defeated Dean Malenko to win the WCW United States Heavyweight Championship.
 In mid-1997, Jarrett was kicked out of the Four Horsemen and began feuding with Horsemen member Steve McMichael.
 Despite aligning himself with McMichael's then-wife, Debra McMichael, Jarrett lost the United States Heavyweight Championship to McMichael on August 21.
-In October, Jarrett's contract expired and he opted to return to the WWF, despite the dominance of WCW in the ongoing Monday Night Wars.
+In October, Jarrett's contract expired and he opted to return to the WWF, despite the dominance of WCW in the ongoing "Monday Night War".